 We Officially Launched!

 We are pleased to announce that SupportHK officially launched on Sunday 15th December with nine petitions (three petitions had already run their course and closed by the launch date).
-Although an unusually wet and cold December day, the event was attended by journalists, petition organisers and signers as well as some curious member of the public.
+Although an unusually wet and cold December day, the event was attended by journalists, petition organisers and signers as well as some curious members of the public.

 We kicked off with a few words of welcome from SUPPORT HK Manager Kelly Chan.
 In Kelly’s words, “we have so many environmental challenges and we all want to see action on issues that affect us the most”.